 I’d always wanted to explore Texas.
 But not the big cities or towns you can easily spot on a map.
 I wanted to discover the beauty and uniqueness of the places no one’s heard of.
-I roamed the Wild West for ten days, soaking in its rich and rugged culture.
+For ten days I roamed the Wild West, soaking in its rich and rugged culture.
 I smoked weed with cowboys, got tattooed by an ex-convict and slept under the stars on a university football field.
 I may never go back, but if I do, I’ll have friends I can visit.

 Matthew, Mallory and Tate Johnson in Crosbyton, Texas.
 “We met while we were both working as guards at the TDC Psychiatric Hospital,” Matthew told me, “when we had Tate I got a new job installing wind turbines.
 I really prefer not having to beat the shit out of people for a living.”

-Hanging out with Grandma is lit!
-I met Jamie and Brock Burns at a gas station outside Lubbock, home of Buddy Holly.
+Jamie Burns and her grandson Brock at a gas station outside Lubbock, home of Buddy Holly.
 They were picking up snacks and cigarettes before heading to work at “Quality Auctioneers,” the auction house Jamie’s owned for 25 years.
-“We’ve sold airplanes, bowling balls, cars, tractors, farmland, even billy goats.”
+“We sell everything: airplanes, bowling balls, cars, tractors, farmland, even billy goats.”

 I met the Romero family; Jen and her kids Alexis and David, while wandering the alleys of Clovis, New Mexico.
 It was a Sunday night and they were having a BBQ in their backyard.
 Alexis had spent the afternoon dying her hair the colour of a traffic cone and David had just finished work at the vape supplies store.